 DORIA Crackle Glass Globes Chandelier

 Materials: Polished brass tubes and parts.
-6 hand blown amber crackle glass globes in different sizes.
+6 hand blown amber crackle glass globe lampshades in different sizes.
 Spider ceiling mount.
-6 Metal E14 sockets.
+6 metal E14 sockets.

 Cord Length: 100 cm / 39.37’’ – adjustable